Hippopus hippopus: Reproduction

-H. hippopus clams are protandrous hermaphrodites, first developing male gonads, eventually becoming a hermaphrodite after the development of their females gonadal cells.
+H. hippopus clams are protandrous hermaphrodites, first developing male gonads, eventually becoming a hermaphrodite after the development of their female gonadal cells.
 To reproduce, sperm is first released into the water column, then eggs are expelled and fertilised.
-This expulsion of reproductive cells will also trigger other clams to expel sperms and eggs cells, increasing the probability that eggs are fertilised in the water column.
+This expulsion of reproductive cells will also trigger other clams to expel sperm and eggs cells, increasing the probability that eggs are fertilised in the water column.
 Egg cells have been found to be viable for approximately 4 to 6 hours, which causes larger communities of H. hippopus to have higher reproductive success due to a higher volume of reproductive cells.

 Development

-The larvae then go through a plantonic stage, where juvenile H. hippopus meroplankton is free swimming, developing cilium for locomotion.
+The larvae then go through a planktonic stage, where juvenile H. hippopus meroplankton is free swimming, developing cilium for locomotion.
 As the larvae grow, the clam looks for a suitable place to settle, while additionally beginning to develop its foot organ and bivalve shell.
 H. hippopus settles on sandy substrate, unlike its cousins in the genus Tridacna, which attaches itself to a rocky substrate.
 After 6 to 14 days, the development of a muscular foot causes metamorphoses to a benthic lifestyle.
 H. hippopus then begins to crawl to find an optimal substrate.
 Once found, the clam loses its locomotion, and proceeds to live a sessile lifestyle.
 After 25 days, juvenile H. hippopus acquire zooxanthellae, which causes a sharp incline in growth due to a new source of food for the clam.

 Conservation

 Due to being in a shallow water environment, this species is often harvested for its beautiful shell and its meat, consumed in several Pacific and Asian countries.
 However, its extremely slow growth and reproduction makes such harvesting unsustainable: stocks can take several decades to recover after just one harvest.
 Hence, the species is considered overfished in many countries, and may even be extinct in several of them.

+Aquaculture operations have started at the National Aquaculture Center (NAC) in Kosrae, Micronesia.
+The private company MMME, which now runs NAC, has provided seed stocks for local community farms.

+The species is less often encountered in the reef aquarium hobby than Tridacna, but is growing in popularity, despite being noted as needing very high levels of artificial light to grow compared to some Tridacna species.